Jim Jordan loses second vote for House speaker amid steep GOP opposition – KION546

 Jim Jordan loses second vote for House speaker amid steep GOP opposition

-(CNN) — Republican Rep. Jim Jordan again failed to win the House speaker’s gavel in a second vote on Wednesday, a loss that raises serious questions over whether he has a viable path forward as he confronts steep opposition and the House remains in a state of paralysis.
+(CNN) — Republican Rep. Jim Jordan again failed to win the House speaker’s gavel in a second vote on Wednesday, faring worse than he did during the first round of voting one day earlier.
+The loss raises serious questions over whether the Ohio Republican has a viable path forward as he confronts steep opposition and the House remains in a state of paralysis.

-The defeat for the Ohio Republican comes after he fell short in an initial round of voting on Tuesday after 20 Republicans voted against him, a high number and far more than the handful he could afford to lose given the GOP’s narrow majority.

-As pressure grows on Republicans to find a way out of the leadership crisis, some are pushing to expand the powers of the interim speaker, Republican Rep. Patrick McHenry of North Carolina.
-Republicans are discussing the possibility of bringing forward a resolution to empower McHenry as soon as Wednesday afternoon, two sources told CNN.

 It took former Speaker Kevin McCarthy 15 rounds of voting in January to secure the gavel.
 But Jordan faces an uphill climb amid the deep divisions within the House GOP conference and the resistance he faces.